MicrosoftDocs/patterns-practices/patterns-practices/reference/regionmanagerextensions-registerviewwithregion-method-iregionmanager-string-type-mspp-regions.md

 Prism Class Library

-RegionManagerExtensions..::.RegisterViewWithRegion Method (IRegionManager, String, Type)
+RegionManagerExtensions.RegisterViewWithRegion Method (IRegionManager, String, Type)
 ========================================================================================

 Associate a view with a region, by registering a type.
 When the region get's displayed this type will be resolved using the ServiceLocator into a concrete instance.
 The instance will be added to the Views collection of the region